sapegin/washingcode-book/manuscript/120_Linting.md

 1. Start with the recommended ESLint rules, `eslint:recommended`.
 2. Add recommended configs of ESLint plugins for the project’s stack (see below).
 3. Add a few extra rules that make sense for your team.
-4. Add ESLint with autofix to the Git pre-commit or pre-push hook using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/lint-staged/lint-staged) to make sure that all the code in the repository is linted.
+4. Add ESLint with autofix to a Git pre-commit or pre-push hook using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/lint-staged/lint-staged) to make sure that all the code in the repository is linted.

-T> I don’t like to have linters on the pre-commit hook because they don’t allow committing unfinished code to a branch, either as a backup or to share it with someone.
+T> I don’t like to have linters on a pre-commit hook because they don’t allow committing unfinished code to a branch, either as a backup or to share it with someone.
 Running linters on the pre-push hook instead is a good compromise.
 We can also skip the hooks with the `--no-verify` option of the `git commit` command.

 Our ESLint config could look like this: